 Quantitative restrictions on exports are generally prohibited under the GATT 1994, although subject to several important exceptions provided for in Articles XI and XX.
 Most-favoured-nation (MFN) treatment is required in applying export duties as in the case of import duties.
 However, there is no provision obliging members to bind, reduce or eliminate export duties.
 Virtually all WTO members have avoided binding export duties in their schedules of concessions.
 On the other hand, Bulgaria agreed to freeze the coverage of products subject to export duties and committed to minimizing its use of export duties upon its accession.
-Mongolia committed to eliminating export duties on raw cashmere within 10 years after accession, and Latvia committed to abolishing all export duties except those on antiques.
-Estonia and Georgia committed to minimizing the use of export duties.
+Mongolia committed to eliminating export duties on raw cashmere within 10 years after accession, and Latvia committed to abolishing all export duties.